chaoyang-project/Blog-with-Database/README.md

 Run the server on the local machine: node app.js

 Log into this system by typing “http://localhost:3000/” in the browser.
-Then you can see the content you ever written on the homepage.

 Compose your new blog by typing “/compose” to the address line in the browser.
 Then you can start a happy writing!